x0b/rcx/README.md

 --------
 - Allows to browse rclone remotes, including encrypted ones
 - Support for ARM and x86 devices
-- Import configuration file from rclone, no extra setup required
+- Import configuration file from rclone
+- Download and upload files
-- Download, upload, move, rename, delete, and create new folders
+- Move, rename, and delete files and folders
+- Create new folders
 - Streaming media files
 - Serving directories over HTTP